CFBCWorks/Independence40SKN/_items/SKN_IN30.md

 format: photo

-title: "Lifting the Weight of Miscarriage: Healing Insights on Pregnancy Loss for Sufferers and the People Around Us"
+title: "Lifting the Weight of Miscarriage"

 shortdesc: “An emotional and insightful memoir on navigating the aftermath of pregnancy loss tied to a Caribbean context but universally relevant.”